corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 The Application Gateway setup is very straightforward and for the most part follows the default configuration that Azure provides.
-However, a custom health check probe may need to be added if we want proxies to declare themselves unavailable, for example if the cached values are too old to use and the Identity Manager is not responding.
+However, a custom health check probe may need to be added if we want proxies to declare themselves unavailable, for example if the cached values are too old to use and the Identity Manager Service is not responding.

 ##### System configuration and behavior